Are you looking for some quick help? Then go here.

 We Need Fiber to the Home — Not More Wireless

 Fiber to the Home (FTTH) is a far superior broadband choice.
 Title II-regulated fiber offers high speed broadband, at reasonable prices, and with uncapped data.
 Most importantly, fiber preserves actual broadband choice.
-With fiber, we can use either wireless (Wi-Fi) or wired (Ethernet cords) in our homes.
+With fiber, one can use either wireless (Wi-Fi) or wired (Ethernet cords) in our homes.

 Fiber is ideally suited for video, gaming, and Internet, as it’s faster, more cyber secure, and vastly more energy efficient than wireless.
-In contrast, wireless cell tower antennas in front of homes creates an energy-inefficient land of no-choice, where entire neighborhoods are needlessly saturated in high levels of pulsed, data-modulated, Radio-frequency Electromagnetic Microwave Radiation (RF-EMR) 24/7.
+In contrast, wireless cell tower antennas in front of homes creates an energy-inefficient land of no-choice, where entire neighborhoods are needlessly saturated by high levels of pulsed, data-modulated, Radio-frequency Electromagnetic Microwave Radiation (RF-EMR) 24/7.

 Fiber to the Home — without “Small Cells” — is the sweet spot: high-speed, affordable wired broadband for all — with just enough wireless in neighborhoods for mobile calls.

 Jason L., Verizon Field Engineer: “We’re 3,000 feet away from our radio node . . . we’re still getting 1,000 [Megabits per second] speeds..”

 Washington, DC Lobbying Effort

-Broadband - Our Town, Our Choice is raising $50,000 to fund a professional lobbying effort based in Washington, DC to oppose Federal legislation and FCC regulations that would preempt local authority over the siting of so-called "Small Cell" Wireless Telecommunications Facilities in residential areas.
+Our Town, Our Choice is raising $50,000 to fund a professional lobbying effort based in Washington, DC to oppose Federal legislation and FCC regulations that would preempt local authority over the siting of so-called “small” Wireless Telecommunications Facilities in residential areas.

 Our Washington, DC Lobbying goals follow:

-- To defeat HR.7236, the Radiofrequency Radiation Site Safety Information Act and to defeat or significantly amend S.3157 - The STREAMLINE Small Cell Deployment Act.
+- To defeat HR.7236, the Radiofrequency Radiation Site Safety Information Act and to defeat or significantly amend S.1699 – The STREAMLINE Small Cell Deployment Act.

-- To ensure that HR.7236, S.3157 and other Telecom-friendly bills do not follow the same legislative path as S.19, The MOBILE NOW Act.
+- To ensure that HR.7236, S.1699 and other Telecom-friendly bills do not follow the same legislative path as S.19, The MOBILE NOW Act.
 At the last minute, S.19 and nine other Telecom-friendly bills were tacked onto HR 1625, The Consolidated Appropriations Act, which was a huge collection of unrelated bills voted through without sufficient time for consideration.
 (See details here).